Music Interests Can Provide Insight Into Teen’s Emotional State

 Take your child to a concert by their favorite artist, let them choose the music on the car ride to school, or start a conversation about a song or artist you know they enjoy.
 By showing interest in their music selections, you validate their choices and allow them to express their emotions with you through their music choices.

-Jeff Abell is the Teen Advisory Council Program Manager at Youth Resources of Southwestern Indiana.
+Jeff Abell is the Teen Advisory Council Program Coordinator at Youth Resources.